 Acknowledgments: We would like to thank FAO Uganda, the Uganda Bureau of Statistics (UBOS) and the United Nations Refugee Agency (UNHCR) for their support on data collection.
-We also thank Stefano Gagliarducci, Rebecca Pietrelli, Francesco Sobbrio and participants to the Internal Seminars in University of Rome “Tor Vergata”, to the SITES 2022 Annual Conference in Naples, to the workshop “Improving Impact in the Resilience and Social Protection Agenda in Uganda”, and to the IFAD 2022 conference in Rome for valuable comments and inputs.
+We also thank Stefano Gagliarducci, Anna Hillingdon, Rebecca Pietrelli, Francesco Sobbrio and participants to the Internal Seminars in University of Rome “Tor Vergata”, to the SITES 2022 Annual Conference in Naples, to the workshop “Improving Impact in the Resilience and Social Protection Agenda in Uganda”, and to the IFAD 2022 conference in Rome for valuable comments and inputs.
 Any errors or omissions are the sole responsibility of the authors.

 For very comprehensive surveys about the impact of refugee presence on hosting countries see Ruiz and Vargas-Silva (2013) and Verme and Schuettler (2021).